gerryw1389/gerryw1389.github.io/_posts/2019-06-21-wsl-tweaks.md

 ### Description:

-The following is a list of modifications I made to the Windows Subsystem for Linux on my W10 box in my testlab:
+The following is a list of modifications I made to the Windows Subsystem for Linux on my W10 box in my testlab.
+See my [dot files post](https://automationadmin.com/2022/01/dot-files) for some references to these settings.

 ### To Resolve: